surya-quest1/cakeshop-webapp/app_v3.0/README.md

 ```
 http://cakeshop-frontend.s3-website-us-east-1.amazonaws.com/
 ```
+- Click [here](http://cakeshop-frontend.s3-website-us-east-1.amazonaws.com/) to redirect to the aboveurl.

 - You can either signup as a new user or login in through the application as a SuperUser, which gives you access to the frontend.

 - Login in using the credentials :